-This is a large city in the state of Espirito Santo, with a very busy port.
+This is a pleasant, modern city in the state of Espirito Santo, with a very busy port.
 Consequently, there tends to be quite a bit of noise from the industry across the bay.

 Position 20°19'S, 40°15'W.

 Cruisers report that the procedures here are straightforward.
 Read this report 2015 by SY Caramore with detailed clearance guidelines and advice on visa renewal.

 If clearing into Brazil here you must visit the Policia Federal (Marine division) NEPON, the Maritime Tax department and the Capitania - in that order.

 If arriving from another state, you must visit the Capitania and the Policia Federal (Marine division) NEPON.
 If staying less than 72 hours you can clear in and out at the same time.

 The yacht club Marina can assist with Immigration and Customs, which MAY come to you at the marina, depending on how busy they are.
 If not, a taxi will be needed.

 Last updated July 2015.